nanvel/blog/2015/07/django-vs-tornado.md

 ## Technology stack

 Django has much bigger community comparing to Tornado.
-As a result, we have a lot of ready to use solutions, great documentation, huge knowledge database on StackOverflow and other resources.
+As a result, we have a lot of ready to use solutions, great documentation, huge knowledge base on StackOverflow and other resources.
 Tornado works great when code runs asynchronously, but there is a big chance that library You want to use doesn't work asynchronously, so You'll need to search for alternatives or patch the library or write Your own.

 ## Performance